Saltwater Aquarium and Saltwater Fish Beginner's Guide

 How To Set Up a Saltwater Aquarium

 Shows you how to successfully setup a new saltwater aquarium using live rock as the primary biological filter.
 A saltwater aquarium setup is just like having a dog or a cat when it comes to the amount of effort on your part.
-In order to have a successfully setup saltwater aquarium you will have to work at it.
+In order to have a successful aquarium you will have to work at it.

 Reef Tank Setup